 Let’s say your business grows faster than your revenue growth.
 It shall consume the resources of your balance sheet faster than it can replenish it.
 This, in turn, would evaporate the resources required to finance its growth and all other current operations.
 The result – BROKE!

 Fortunately, if your business revenue grows slower than its sustainable revenue limit, that’s a plus.
 Your business will then be able to build up its finances which will, in turn, ensure that resources remain available.
 Soon, your business can easily finance its operations without acquiring additional debt or equity.

 - Organic Revenue Growth

 Organic revenue growth refers to what is done within your business to assist the growth of your business.
-This does not include mergers or acquisition of businesses.
+This does not include mergers or acquisitions of businesses.
 Organic growth is concerned with the growth which comes about as a direct result of sales of the existing product for the period.
 This type of growth is usually analyzed quarterly or yearly to properly assess organic revenue growth.
-Organic revenue growth is achieved when sales promote a drive in output.
+Organic revenue growth is achieved when sales promote a drive-in output.

 In order to be successful at organic revenue growth, promotions, customer service, and the product line need to be at optimal levels.
 Investors, shareholders, and potential investors are interested in knowing that your business is bringing in returns on their investment.
 That means your business must be able to bring in more profit than it did during the prior period of review.

 The acquisition of companies, take-overs, and mergers are key aspects of inorganic revenue growth.
 This type of growth is concerned with making purchases or partnerships which will continue to bring growth to your business.